 We’ve been talking about the rise of robo-advisers for years now.
 While some companies will claim to be AI- driven, Bussy argues that pre-coding a decision tree is not really AI at all.

-“Today, AI is very narrow in what it can do; it’s very task-specific – more washing machine than terminator,” he chuckles.
+“Today, AI is very narrow in what it can do; it’s very task-specific – more washing machine than terminator,” Bussy chuckles.

 But the real robo-advisers are marching in, and organisations are now really beginning to push the boundaries and use machine learning techniques to drive better financial decisions.

-In the UK, the number of financial advisers has dropped, plummeting from 300,000 back in 1986 to just 22,000 now.
+In the UK, the number of financial advisers has dropped off a cliff, plummeting from 300,000 back in 1986 to just 22,000 now.
 But tech is often heralded as the answer to our widening advice gap.

 “While there has been a steady decline in advisers, people need advice more than ever,” says Andrew Firth, chief executive of Wealth Wizards, pointing out that people are living for longer and need to plan for a longer period after they stop work.